-Peptides occur naturally in the body, where they perform many essential functions.
-Examples of peptide hormones include insulin, glucagon and glucagon-like peptide 1 (GLP-1), which are involved in regulating blood glucose; ghrelin and peptide tyrosine tyrosine (PYY), which are important to control appetite; and bradykinin, which plays a key role in governing blood pressure.
-Other naturally-occurring peptides include the antimicrobial bacteriocins and microcins; and the lytic peptide melittin, a major component of bee venom which has been studied for its potential utility as an anti-cancer agent.
+Peptides are naturally found in our body, where they perform many essential functions.
+Examples of peptide hormones include insulin, glucagon, and glucagon-like peptide 1 (GLP-1), which are involved in regulating blood glucose; ghrelin and peptide tyrosine tyrosine (PYY), which are important to control appetite; and bradykinin, which plays a key role in governing blood pressure.
+Other naturally occurring peptides include the antimicrobial bacteriocins and microcins; and the lytic peptide melittin, a major component of bee venom that has been studied for its potential utility as an anti-cancer agent [3,4].

-In addition to improved yields, a further advantage of recombinant technology is that it provides the capacity to engineer desirable features into the protein.
+The use of recombinant proteins has a plethora of advantages including advances in purification technologies and cloning which opens a whole range of other opportunities for the future.
+In addition, is that it provides the capacity to engineer desirable features into the protein.
 Tags may be introduced to facilitate protein purification or detection, or the protein may be modified in some way to improve solubility or bioactivity.
-Recombinant technology also affords the production of specific mutants, enabling an enhanced understanding of certain disease states.
-It can also be used to rapidly generate large numbers of proteins for immobilisation on protein-based microarrays.

 2BScientific is passionate about ensuring that customers get the precise, required product and have a friendly and knowledgeable team ready to answer any technical queries.
 We have a wide range of proteomics products including recombinant antibodies, antigens and PCR-related products.

 2BScientific proudly presents our focused suppliers!
 Aviva Systems Biology, BioXCell, Cosmo Bio, LSBio MabTech, Vector are all suppliers partnered with 2BScientific to ensure a comprehensive range of products is available to its customers.
 These suppliers are consistently and reliably providing a range of recombinant proteins as well as other biological products that may be relevant to this topic.